jD2R/jD2R/README.md

  # Hi there! :D

-I'm Dominic, welcome to my profile! 👋
+<p>I'm Dominic, welcome to my profile! :wave:

+I'm experienced in web development and game development, and have worked with HTML, CSS, JS, Python, Java, and MySQL.<br>
+Currently learning more front-end development, node.js, and version control with git.</p>

-## Find me elsewhere...
+## find me elsewhere...
  - <a href="https://www.khanacademy.org/profile/jD2R" target="_blank">Khan Academy</a>
  - <a href="https://codepen.io/jd2r" target="_blank">CodePen</a>
  - <a href="https://replit.com/@jD2R" target="_blank">Replit</a>